 Mount external drive

-Before you can create the image - an exact copy of the inserted SD card - you need a memory area in which you can write this data.
+Before you can create the image - i.e. an exact image of the inserted SD card - you need a storage area into which you can write this data.
 Unfortunately, it is not possible to create a backup or image of the SD card and write this image to this SD card at the same time.
-This does not work because the image created will be as large as the total capacity of the SD card used.
+This doesn't work because the image created will be the same size as the total capacity of the SD card used.

 If you have installed the operating system of your Raspberry PI on a 32GB SD card, the image of this SD card will also be 32GB in size.

-So you need (for example) a USB stick or external hard drive with at least as much storage space as the SD card of the Raspberry PI is large.
+So you need (for example) a USB stick or external hard drive that has at least as much storage space as the size of the Raspberry PI's SD card.

-So connect a corresponding USB stick or external hard drive to your running Raspberry PI and integrate it in such a way that data can be written to it.
-How to mount a drive under Linux is also described in the article Raspberry Pi – Mount drive under Linux.
+So connect a corresponding USB stick or external hard drive to your running Raspberry PI and integrate it so that data can be written to it.
+How to mount a drive under Linux is also in the article Raspberry Pi – mount drive under Linux described.

 df -h